-- Independent Set is the following problem: "Does there exist a set of k vertices in a graph G with no edges between them?" - In the hw, you'll show that independent set is NP-Hard by a reduction from CLIQUE - Thus we can now use Independent Set to show that other problems are NP-Hard
+- Independent Set is the following problem: "Does there exist a set of k vertices in a graph G with no edges between them?" - It is easy to show that independent set is NP-Hard by a reduction from CLIQUE (will do now in class). - Thus we can now use Independent Set to show that other problems are NP-Hard